gernophil/noScribe/README.md

+﻿# THIS REPOSITORY WILL NO LONGER BE UPDATED
+I will continue my work here: https://github.com/kaixxx/noScribe

-﻿# noScribe is available as .dmg installer for Apple Silicon macs noScribe is available as .dmg installer for Apple Silicon macs, but up to now I don't have a file hoster.
+# noScribe is available as .dmg installer for Apple Silicon macs
+noScribe is available as .dmg installer for Apple Silicon macs, but up to now I don't have a file hoster.
 Contact me, if you are interested.

 # noScribe for macOS